Nishanth-Panthangi/Scripting/README.md

 # Scripting
-includes scripting codes written for various purposes
+This repository is specially for Including scripting codes written for various purposes.